benedictux1/SpidermanV5/DEPLOYMENT.md

    - **Plan**: Free (for testing) or Starter ($7/month for production)
 4. Click **"Create Database"**
 5. **Important**: Copy the **Internal Database URL** (you'll need this later)
+   - Look for "Internal Database URL" in the database details page
+   - It looks like: `postgres://user:password@host:port/database`

 ## Step 3: Deploy Web Service on Render